 What we like: A high-performance shoe for technical climbing and mountain scrambling.

-What we don’t: Expensive and less durable than the TX4.
+What we don’t: Expensive and less durable than the TX4 Evo; decidedly narrow fit.

 If you’ve been around climbing for long enough, chances are you remember the La Sportiva Ganda.
-A favorite of experienced climbers and guides, the streamlined Ganda was the shoe to wear while climbing 5th-class rock.
-Now, after a multi-year hiatus, the TX Guide brings a high-tech approach shoe back into Sportiva’s lineup, and we like it a lot.
-Compared to the TX4 above, the Guide is lighter, leaner and more sensitive, and stickier too—in other words, it’s a far better option for technical climbing and scrambling.
-Remarkably, it’s also soft and flexible (touted as having the cushioning of a mountain runner), which is great for comfort and speed on the trail.
+A favorite among experienced climbers and guides, the streamlined Ganda was the shoe to wear while climbing fifth-class rock.
+After a multi-year hiatus, La Sportiva introduced the TX Guide as their high-tech offering, and we like it a lot.
+Compared to the TX4 above, the Guide is lighter, leaner, more sensitive, and stickier—in other words, it’s a better option for technical climbing and scrambling.
+It’s also nicely padded underfoot (touted as having the cushioning of a mountain runner), which is great for comfort and speed on the trail.

 See the Men's La Sportiva TX Guide See the Women's La Sportiva TX Guide